 While the pursuit of any medical malpractice claim requires the experienced representation from Las Vegas, Nevada personal injury lawyers, service men and women throughout the country are rejoicing from the Act’s provision that treats their employment within the same laws it would other workers’ compensation injuries.

-At Bertoldo, Baker, Carter & Smith, our law firm applauds the Act for its proactive nature in supplying our military personnel with access to the legal resources they need to fight negligence that occurred during their care.
+At Bertoldo Carter Smith & Cullen, our law firm applauds the Act for its proactive nature in supplying our military personnel with access to the legal resources they need to fight negligence that occurred during their care.

 Why Was the Initial Supreme Court Ruling Overturned?